-5.4 The IMF
+>> 5.4 The IMF and International Institutions

-The IMF must cease recommending austerity policies and public sector wage bill cuts to countries in Africa - which are undermining public services and opening the door to privatisation.
-Instead, governments must be able to focus on ambitious and progressive tax reforms to increase government revenues for greater investment in public services.
+- The IMF and World Bank must cease recommending austerity policies and public sector wage bill cuts to countries in Africa.
+These are undermining public services and opening the door to privatisation.
+Instead, governments must be able to focus on ambitious and progressive tax reforms to increase government revenues for greater investment in public services. - There needs to be a change in mindset in all international institutions, recognising the crucial importance of the public sector workforce for achieving development goals, particularly in the face of climate crisis.